typeRob/DAMPP/README.md

 # Details
 ### Database
-The default password for the database is setted to "root", you can change it by running the script or in the [docker compose file](docker-compose.yml)
+You can change the DB root password by running the script or in the [docker compose file](docker-compose.yml)
 ### Ports
 Ports used by the container: